HackYourFuture/study/databases/sql/identifiers.md

 The unique key is quite similar to a primary key, they both serve to check the uniqueness of a column value.
 The difference is that there can be only a single primary key, to define the record, and multiple unique keys, to define unique values.
-Columns with a unique constraint can be null unlike primary keys.
+Columns with a unique constraint can be NULL unlike primary keys.
 Foreign keys can only reference primary keys and not unique keys.

 ```sql